afischerdev/aftrack_resource/README.md

 If you like to add your own translation please create a fork to your account

-With git start to clone this files
+With git start to clone this files to your local machine

 <pre>
 $ git clone https://github.com/your_account/aftrack_resource.git